An acute pain is a necessary reaction of the nervous system that assists in making your body alert to a possible injury.

 If necessary, diagnostic imaging may include CT, MRI, X-ray or Ultrasound scan.

-Dr Hamlin performs procedures in the outpatient radiology centre in Claremont and Morley – Imaging Central.
+Dr Hamlin performs procedures in the outpatient radiology centre in Claremont– Imaging Central.
 Interventions are performed on the latest diagnostic imaging equipment ensuring the lowest possible radiation-dose (if applicable) and the most accurate guidance of the injection needle or electrode.